denriquem/CV/README.md

 ## Projects

 - [Moovli](https://github.com/AndreaDiotallevi/moovli): Final project at Makers, where you can click on any country and get the best movies from that country.
-- [DreamCatcher](https://github.com/denriquem/dreamCatcher): Individual side project - a full stack MERN app where you can share and interpet your dreams with friends.
+- [DreamCatcher](https://github.com/denriquem/dreamCatcher): Individual side project - a full stack MERN app where you can share and interpret your dreams with friends.
 - [Acebook](https://github.com/denriquem/acebook--TeamFavouriteFriendLove-): a social media webpage that allows users to post messages onto each others walls.
 Users can edit and delete their  posts and interact by viewing other users home pages.
 - [Boris Bike Challenge](https://github.com/denriquem/Boris_Bikes_JS): A program that emulates the docking stations, bikes and infrastructure of the boris bike system in order to practice the fundamentals of object oriented programming in javascript.